jlevy/og-equity-compensation/README.md

 - [This primer](https://medium.com/@CharlesYu/the-ultimate-guide-to-liquidation-preferences-478dda9f9332)
   by Charles Yu gives a concise overview.

-**Does all this matter to you?**
+- 🚧 What’s a good resources that describes conversion of preferred to common stock?

+🔹 **What employees should know about preferences:**
-For the purposes of someone like an employee who holds common stock, it is important to know that investors get paid back first on exits.
+All this is complicated, but for the purposes of an employee who holds common stock, the most important thing to understand is that if a company does very well long term, these differences likely won’t matter as every stockholder has valuable stock they can eventually sell;
+but if a company fails or [exits](#liquidity) for less than investors had hoped, the preferred stockholders are generally first in line to be paid back.
+Sometimes there’s little or none left for those with common stock.
 Depending on how favorable the terms are for the investor, if the company exits at a low or modest valuation, it’s far more likely that common shareholders will not receive anything.
-If a company exits at a very high valuation relative to what was expected, liquidation preferences are not going to matter;
-in that case, everyone will own valuable stock.

 ## Equity Compensation Basics